Online RN to MSN Programs in Illinois: Reviewing Top Schools

 What will I learn in an RN to MSN program in Illinois?

-ADN and BSN curricula provide the foundational knowledge you need to take up registered nursing roles, but MSN programs provide the advanced skills and knowledge required to grow your career.
-Building upon existing nursing knowledge, these programs develop leadership skills while also exposing you to more administrative and business functions.
+RN to MSN programs provide the advanced skills and knowledge required to grow your career.
+These programs develop leadership skills while also exposing you to more administrative and business functions.

-At Elmhurst College, you can expect to take courses in nursing and clinical leadership theory while exploring the organization, policy, and finance of healthcare systems.
+For example, at Elmhurst College you can expect to take courses in nursing and clinical leadership theory while exploring the organization, policy, and finance of healthcare systems.
 You’ll also tackle classes focusing on clinical leadership role development and technology in healthcare education and practice.

 What can you do with an MSN in Illinois?